Mia Isabella: Personal life

 Isabella got married when she was 20 years old and the marriage lasted four years.
 At age 22, she underwent facial feminization surgery which consisted of chin, jawline, and nasal bone reduction and a mid and upper facelift.
 She also underwent a second breast augmentation surgery.
-In September 2010, she had a rhinoplasty, her chin shaved down, cheek implants, another mid and upper facelift, and her right breast corrected, which did not heal properly in her previous surgery.
+In September 2010, she had a rhinoplasty, her chin shaved down, cheek implants, another mid and upper facelift, and her right breast corrected, which did not properly heal in her previous surgery.

+Celebrity gossip sites publicized sexting messages in 2015 that alluded to a sexual relationship between Isabella and the rapper Tyga while the latter was dating Kylie Jenner.
+Tyga denied the alleged relationship happened.